skillsit-hu/ws2026-s17-hu-r2/module-a.md

 **Database Information**

 - The backend uses a **MySQL** database for data storage.
-- It can be accessed at `db.sudsy.hu`, using port `3306` with the provided credentials.
+- It can be accessed at `db.sudsy.com`, using port `3306` with the provided credentials.
-- The database name follows the format: `competitor-YYYY`, where `YYYY` is your assigned four-digit PIN.
+- The database name follows the format: `competitor-Y`, where `Y` is your workstation number.

 The database is currently empty.
 Use the given SQL dump in [`assets/module-a/db.sql`]('./assets/module-a/db.sql) to import the data.